Liam Challoner

 Multiple eWallet options

 This feeds into your “Purchase experience” and contributes to your Top Quality Store badge.
 Google will crawl your site to verify which eWallet options your website is eligible for, which can take up to 30 days to validate.
 The eWallet options currently available to showcase here include PayPal, Google Wallet, Apple Pay and Amazon Pay.
 It goes without saying, Google can only add eWallet options that users can actually purchase with, so if your site doesn’t have the functionality for PayPal for example, you won’t be eligible to showcase that within here.
+So go on your website, add a product to you cart, checkout and see what payment options you have and then make sure you add them to Google Merchant Center where possible.

 Example of Google Merchant Center's purchase experience ratings